 Studies has shown that the estimated time for an S & P Index 500 company is reducing at an alarming rate.
-Amount of time a large cap stock survives in the market has been constantly decreasing indicating a trend of under performance and disruption.
+Amount of time a large cap stock survives in the bourse has been constantly decreasing indicating a trend of underperformance and disruption.
 With the rapid advancement in technology ecosystems, it’s increasingly becoming easy for anyone to disrupt.

 Today, innovation is table stakes that decides the very survival of business.
 It’s impossible for businesses to avoid “death trap” without innovation.
-We all know many stories of innovations gone wrong at Kodak (disrupted by digital media), yahoo (disrupted by google) to name a few
+We all know many stories of innovations gone wrong at Kodak (disrupted by digital media), yahoo (disrupted by google) to name a few.

 All of these important activities feed on one another. innovation connects all of them to deliver consistent outcomes.
-While it is recognised as important, corporations, enterprises and SMB’s struggle at innovation or successfully commercialise innovation.
+While it is recognized as important, corporations, enterprises and SMB’s struggle at innovation or successful commercialization of innovation.
 This is especially frustrating for those executives trying to foster innovation and an innovative culture.

 It looks as if companies have mastered a scientific process.
-Yet, innovation performance and impact on business bottom line is still painfully hit-or-miss.Why is data driven innovation not delivering the results ?
+Yet, innovation performance and impact on business bottomline is still painfully hit-or-miss.Why is data driven innovation not delivering the results ?
 A research of this area highlights the below reasons.

 a) Data is mostly used for tactical purposes

 c) No systematic processes available to unearth insights